 DACA's Travel Possibilities Create Risks of Being Stopped Upon Return to the U.S.

-Even so, this travel will trigger the scrutiny of border agents upon your return.
-DACA is brand new territory in immigration law and it has yet to be seen how other agencies will treat its beneficiaries.
-Because U.S. Customs and Border Protection (CBP) is separate from USCIS and restricts U.S. entry to foreign travelers with valid visas, there is no guarantee that travelers will not be detained when attempting to reenter the U.S., based on their past immigration offenses or criminal history.
+Even so, this travel will trigger the scrutiny of border agents of U.S. Customs and Border Protection (CBP) upon your return.
+Because CBP is separate from USCIS, and has the power to prevent your re-entry even if USCIS has granted you Advance Parole.
+There is no guarantee that travelers with Advance Parole will not be detained when attempting to reenter the U.S. based on their past immigration offenses or criminal history.

 DACA Benefits May Vary State by State

 Immigrants who are approved for DACA in certain states may see more benefits than those who reside in others.
-While some states such as California and Texas have stated that DACA beneficiaries with an Employment Authorization Document, or EAD, may successfully apply for a driver’s license, others, such as Arizona and Nebraska, have forbidden their motor vehicle registries from issuing licenses to DACA recipients.
+While most states allow DACA beneficiaries with an Employment Authorization Document, or EAD, to apply for a driver’s license, others, such as Arizona and Nebraska, have forbidden their motor vehicle registries from issuing licenses to DACA recipients.
+(The Arizona law was successfully challenged in court, however.)
 In-state tuition regulations will also differ from state to state.

 The bottom line is that if you have any questions or concerns about your past immigration history or whether divulging any criminal or immigration offenses would put you or your family at risk, you should consult an experienced immigration attorney before applying for DACA.